590 Incubation Centers On Cards Under PMs Start-up Programme - UrduPoint

 World's largest digital incubator and ecosystem connecter (IdeaGist) would facilitate setting up these incubators at universities, seminaries and technical colleges under public-private partnership.

-"This initiative will annunciate entrepreneurial activities in the country by promoting conventional start-up culture," IdeaGist's Chief Executive Hassan Sayed told APP on Tuesday.
+"This initiative will boost entrepreneurial activities in the country by promoting conventional start-up culture," IdeaGist's Chief Executive Hassan Sayed told APP.

 He said ideaGist has pledged Rs eight billion for PM's Startup Pakistan Programme to develop incubators and accelerators in 190 universities, 300 technical colleges and 100 top seminaries (medrasas).